chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d_mixer_using_single_rotating_frame/3d_mixer_using_single_rotating_frame.rst

 +-------------------------+----------------------------------+-------------------------+

-To be able to simulate the flow in such complex geometry, we take advantage of the symmetry of the system and opt for a Lagrangian reference frame.
-Instead of observing the velocity profile from an Eulerian reference frame (or "lab reference frame"), we place ourselves on the impeller's reference making it static and inducing a static no-slip boundary condition on it.
-This way, the cylindrical tank is going to be the only moving geometry in our system.
-Since the cylindrical tank is fully symmetric with respect to rotation around the central axis of the system, the simulation can be done accurately with a static mesh.
+To simulate the flow in such complex geometry, we take advantage of the system's symmetry and opt for a Lagrangian reference frame.
+Instead of observing the velocity profile from an Eulerian reference frame (or "lab reference frame"), we place ourselves on the impeller's reference making it static and inducing a no-slip boundary condition.
+This way, the cylindrical tank will be the only moving geometry in our system.
 The figure below illustrates the difference between the Eulerian and Lagrangian reference frames.

 .. image:: images/eulerian_vs_langrangian_reference.jpg
    :alt: Eulerian and Lagrangian reference frames